 - Allergy symptoms typically last longer than symptoms of a virus.

 - People with allergies likely have a history of seasonal allergies, so you can use that knowledge in making your distinction.

 - Allergy symptoms will often respond to allergy medications.

 - Allergies do not cause fever, and COVID-19 often does cause patients to develop a fever.

 - Allergies often cause itching, which is not a symptom of COVID-19.

 - Body aches are a symptom of COVID-19, but they are rarely a symptom of allergies.

 - COVID-19 can cause chills, whereas allergies will never cause chills.

 Premier Medical Associates is an affiliate of the Allegheny Health Network and is the largest multi-specialty physician practice in the Greater Pittsburgh Area.
-Our highly experienced care team provides services like Endocrinology and primary care for you and your loved one’s needs.
+Our highly experienced care team provides services like and for you and your loved one’s needs.
 If you would like more information, please follow up with your primary care physician.